Transport in Auckland: Cycling

-Before 2015 there was relatively little investment into improving cycling infrastructure in Auckland, with most facilities being simply "paint on a road".This led to low rates of cycling, with the 2013 census recording only 1% of journeys to work being made by bicycle.

 Increased funding for cycling from the New Zealand Government and Auckland Council in the mid-2010s led to the development of higher quality cycling infrastructure in Auckland, including the Grafton Gully cycleway, the Quay Street cycleway and Te Ara I Whiti (the Lightpath) between 2015 and 2017.
 Overall, 52 kilometres of new cycleways is planned to be delivered between 2015 and 2018.

 These improvements have already led to growth in the uptake of cycling.
 The northwest cycleway, which links with a number of projects delivered in recent years, saw its usage increase by 44% as a result of these improvements.
-Auckland Transport and the New Zealand Transport Agency have developed a ten-year investment programme for cycling in Auckland that focuses on rolling out high quality cycling infrastructure to different parts of the city.
+Auckland Transport (AT) and the New Zealand Transport Agency have developed a ten-year investment programme for cycling in Auckland that focuses on rolling out high quality cycling infrastructure to different parts of the city.
+AT partners with community organisations to operate 10 'Bike Hubs' in the city to repair, refurbish and sell bikes as well as provide advice and information.

 Walking

 All travel begins and ends with a walking trip, even though a relatively small proportion of "journeys to work" are made primarily by walking or jogging.
 At the 2013 census 4.5% of Aucklanders walked or jogged to work, up from 3.9% in 2001.

 Efforts are being made to improve the attractiveness of walking.
 A number of shared space projects were planned in several streets in the Auckland CBD.
 These upgrades aimed to improve the ability of pedestrians, cyclists and (slow-speed) motor vehicles to share the same transport spaces.
 Elliott Street, Darby Street, Lorne Street, Fort Street, Jean Batten Place, and Fort Lane have been converted into shared spaces since 2011.
 The portion of Federal Street between Wellesley Street West and Victoria Street West has also been made into a shared space.
+AT promotes 'Walking School Buses' to encourage children to walk to and from school in groups under adult supervision.